aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Visual rendering/FixedUpdate.md

 The position is set to a lerp from the existing one to `playerdata[option].battleentity` position + `playerdata[option].cursoroffset` with a factor of 0.2 unless the `cursor` y position is above 20.0 where the factor is 1.0 (instant) instead

 ## `turncooldown`
 If the field is above 0.0, it is decremented by 1.0.
-Effectively, this means that any [SetItem](../Player%20UI/SetItem.md) or [CancelList](../Player%20UI/CancelList.md) will prevent [GetChoiceInput](../Player%20UI/GetChoiceInput.md) calls for exactly 5 FixedUpdate cycle.

 ## Actor's visual updates
 [UpdateEntities](UpdateEntities.md) is called only if `halfload` is true which means most of [StartBattle](../StartBattle.md) is done as it guarantees all actors are fully loaded.